boxcar/boxcar-cordova-plugin/README.md

 ## `Boxcar.markAsReceived()`

-Inform push service that push message was seen by user
+Inform push service that push message was seen by user.
+This also makes message info returned for further `Boxcar.getReceivedMessages()` to have `seen` attribute set to true

 Arguments: